January 31, 2025 Deadline: Contact The Gross Law Firm To Join Class Action Suit Against CUBI

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-21, 2025 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Customers Bancorp, Inc. (NYSE: CUBI).
+NEW YORK, Jan.
+23, 2025 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Customers Bancorp, Inc. (NYSE: CUBI ).

 Shareholders who purchased shares of CUBI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.